DCC-EX/dcc-ex.github.io/docs/roadmap/index.rst

 -----------------

 New all-in-one DCC-EX Command Station
 --------------------------------------

-* (perhaps revive FireBox)to provide a self-contained, yet expandable custom developed Command Station Features
+  * Provide a self-contained, yet expandable custom developed Command Station Features (perhaps revive FireBox)
   * Based on a powerful processor to be chosen from ESP32, Teensy, Xtensa, SAMC21, etc.
   * At least 20 GPIO Pins
   * More efficient, higher current capacity Motor Driver chip or independent MOSFETS